 The initial public offering price is substantially higher than the pro forma as adjusted net tangible book value per share of our Class A common stock.
 Investors purchasing Class A common stock in this offering will pay a price per share that substantially exceeds the pro forma as adjusted book value of our tangible assets after subtracting our liabilities.
-Based on the assumed initial public offering price of \$23.50 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$19.25 per share, representing the difference between our pro forma as adjusted net tangible book value per share after this offering and the initial public offering price per share.
+Based on the initial public offering price of \$27.00 per share, you will experience immediate dilution of \$22.22 per share, representing the difference between our pro forma as adjusted net tangible book value per share after this offering and the initial public offering price per share.
 After this offering, we will also have outstanding options and warrants to purchase Class B common stock with exercise prices lower than the initial public offering price.
 To the extent these outstanding options or warrants are exercised, there will be further dilution to investors in this offering.
 See the section titled "Dilution" for additional information.